ungarj/mapchete/doc/source/configuration.rst

         # scaling has the value 2.0 if the current tile is from zoom 8 or
         # lower and 1.5 from zoom 9 or higher

-Likewise, this works for input data as well:
+This works likewise for input data:

 .. code-block:: yaml